What is Trekking ?

 One Conservation Area is not under the management of NTNC, the Kanchenjunga Conservation Area (KCA), which is being managed by the Department of National Parks and Wildlife Conservation (DNPWC).
 You can obtain the entrance permit at the DNPWC or at the KCA office at Lelep, Taplejung.

 National Park entrance fee

-Many treks enter into National Parks, for which you have pay a National Park entrance fee.
+Many treks enter into National Parks, for which you have to pay a National Park entrance fee.
 Nepal has the following national parks: Sagarmatha NP , Langtang NP, Makalu Barun NP, Rara NP, Shey-Phoksundo NP, Chitwan NP, Khaptad NP, Bardiya NP and Shivapuri NP.
 Usually, the entrance fee for the National parks is NRs.
 3000 for foreigners.
-However there are different entrance fees National parks in the Terai Region.
+However there are different entrance fees to National parks in the Terai Region.

 Besides the National Parks, there are a couple of wildlife reserves: Shukla Phanta wildlife reserve, Koshi Tappu Wildlife reserve, Parsi Wildlife Reserve for which the entrance fee is NRs 1000 per day.
 Finally Nepal has one Hunting Reserve, Dhorpatan Hunting Reserve, for which the entrance fee for foreigners is NRs 3000.

 Trekking Peak Climbing and Mountaineering permit